 We offer a number of exciting opportunities for research projects towards a Master of Science by Dissertation (MSD), titles can be viewed below.
 We also offer fully funded PhD studentships throughout the year, with projects ranging across the spectrum of our research expertise.

 Self-funded students and those with alternative funding are also welcome to apply and you can browse our research and academic staff pages to identify an area of interest or potential supervisor.
+Many of our research degrees are offered on a part-time basis so you can fit your research around other commitments.

 We are providing exciting opportunities for research projects, towards a Master of Science by Dissertation (MSD) in Biological Sciences.